gitlayzer/verify_code_server/README.md

-# verify_code_server
+# Verify Code Service（VCS）

+## Overview
-This is Simple captcha authentication platform
+This is a simple email-based captcha API